Texture (geology): Igneous microstructure

-Analysis of igneous rock microstructure may complement descriptions on the hand specimen and outcrop scale.
+Analysis of igneous rock microstructure may complement descriptions on the hand-sized specimen and outcrop scale.
 This is especially vital for describing phenocrysts and fragmental textures of tuffs, as often relationships between magma and phenocryst morphology are critical for analysing cooling, fractional crystallization and emplacement.

 Analysis of intrusive rock microstructures can provide information on source and genesis, including contamination of igneous rocks by wall rocks and identifying crystals which may have been accumulated or dropped out of the melt.
 This is especially critical for komatiite lavas and ultramafic intrusive rocks.

 General principles of igneous microstructure

 Igneous microstructure is a combination of cooling rate, nucleation rate, eruption (if a lava), magma composition and its relationships to what minerals will nucleate, as well as physical effects of wall rocks, contamination and especially vapor.